NoM0Re/Cell-WotLK/README.md

 ## Examples

-For some examples of what WeakAuras can do, take a look at [wago.io](https://wago.io/search/imports/wow/cell/) where tons of people upload their creations utilizing Cell!
+For some examples of what Cell can do, take a look at [wago.io](https://wago.io/search/imports/wow/cell/) where tons of people upload their creations utilizing Cell!

 ## Problems